Muhammad-Suleman-Talib/Robotics_book_frontend/book-site/docs/part5/chapter8.md

 ## Code Example: Simple Sensor Data Fusion

 Integrating perception modules often involves fusing data from multiple sensors to gain a more robust and complete understanding of the environment.
-Here’s a simplified pseudocode example demonstrating a basic approach to fusing data from a proximity sensor and a vision system to detect an object.
+Here�s a simplified pseudocode example demonstrating a basic approach to fusing data from a proximity sensor and a vision system to detect an object.

 ```python
 class ProximitySensor: